- SuperMicro servers for three ESXi hosts and three CEPH nodes.

 If you use virtual GPUs for Genome analysis?

-Currently, for storage IO generated/requested by a GPU, the IO request goes though the compute CPU thus putting a burden on compute CPUs and introducing additional latency.
+Currently, for storage IO generated by a GPU, the IO request goes though the compute CPU thus putting a burden on host CPUs and introducing additional latency.
 VirtuCache is the only software that services storage IO requests initiated by vGPUs directly from in-server SSD bypassing the compute CPU entirely.
 This improves storage throughput conveyed to the GPU and does not burden the compute CPU.

 Storage infrastructure details at Providence Health.